dat3Cph/material/docs/jpa_part1/exercises/LombokExercise.md

 nav_order: 1
 parent: Exercises
 grand_parent: JPA Part 1
-permalink: part1/exercises/lombok/
+permalink: /jpa-part-1/exercises/lombok/
 ---

 # Coding Exercise: Demonstrate Lombok in Java

 Lombok is a popular library in Java that helps reduce boilerplate code.
 One of its most used features is to generate getter, setter, constructor, and `toString()` methods without having to manually write them.
 Let's use that as a basis for our exercise.

-## Requirements:
+## Requirements

 1. Setup a new Java project with Maven.
 2. Add Lombok as a dependency.
 3. Create a simple `Person` class with a few fields.
 4. Use Lombok annotations to auto-generate the required methods.

-#### Steps:
+#### Steps

 1. **Setup Lombok Dependency**

 For Maven, add the following to your `pom.xml`:

 ```xml
 <dependency>
     <groupId>org.projectlombok</groupId>